 In 2024, the Board Chair, PCC Chair and SGC Chair met with representatives from proxy advisory firms ISS and Glass Lewis, and contacted or met with several larger institutional shareholders.
-Changes to executive compensation reflect in part comments received during these meetings.
+Changes to corporate governance and executive compensation reflect in part feedback received during these meetings.